 | Non-Resident Aliens | 0 |

-Take a look at the following statistics related to the make-up of the homeland security, law enforcement & firefighting majors at New Jersey City University.
+Review the following statistics on the composition of the law enforcement & firefighting majors at New Jersey City University.

 | Major | Annual Graduates |